reactiveui/website/input/docs/guidelines/platform/windows-presentation-framework.md

 Title: Windows Presentation Framework
 ---

-Ensure that you install `reactiveui.wpf` into your application.
+Ensure that you install `ReactiveUI.WPF` into your application.

 Your viewmodels should inherit from `ReactiveObject`